debbdeb/NarrateAStory/README.md

 ## **Focus Areas**

-- Crowdsourced creation of heritage datasets
+- Creation of Crowdsourced heritage datasets
-- Development of heritage ontologies from crowdsourced data
+- Designing heritage ontologies from crowdsourced data
 - Visualization and mapping of heritage ontologies
-- Low-cost eye-tracking for evaluating engagement with heritage visualizations and ontologies
+- Developing low-cost eye-tracking for evaluating user engagement with heritage ontologies

 While developed in the context of digital heritage, the underlying methodologies are designed to be domain-extensible and may also support research in areas such as social attention.